 They provide a myriad of activities to engage in.
 From kayaking, paddling, and fishing to swimming, or even scuba diving, Bottomless Lakes is a true watersports lovers’ paradise.
 Other activities include hiking, biking, and birding.

-You can stay in your RV or pitch a tent.
+You can choose RV camping or pitch a tent.
 Most campsites have their own water access and feature picnic tables and grills.
 You won’t get disappointed when staying at the quaint Bottomless Lakes Park Campground.

 Aguirre Spring Campground, surrounded by the Organ Mountains and the Chihuahuan Desert, brings a unique opportunity to spend a night in a secluded site.
 Overlooking the Tularosa Basin and White Sands National Monument, it presents spectacular views of the desert, as well as of the starlit sky at night.